rmgk/consysT-project.github.io/install.md

 </build>
 ```

-Now you are ready to enjoy **consysT**!
+Now you are ready to enjoy ConSysT!

-# How to use **consysT** in your code?
+# How to use ConSysT in your code?

 *(This description assumes that you followed the receommended steps from the previous section)*

-When you want to use **consysT** in your Java program, you have to import the Java API as well as the annotations for the type checker.
+When you want to use ConSysT in your Java program, you have to import the Java API as well as the annotations for the type checker.

 ```java
 import de.tuda.stg.consys.japi.*;
 import de.tuda.stg.consys.checker.qual.*;
 ```

-Now, we introduce how to test out **consysT** in a local setting.
+Now, we introduce how to test out ConSysT in a local setting.

 ## Setting up a local replica system

-If you just want to try out **consysT**, the easiest wayt to do this is in a local setting. **consysT** provides an easy interface for trying it out locally.
+If you just want to try out ConSysT, the easiest wayt to do this is in a local setting.
+ConSysT provides an easy interface for trying it out locally.

 First, you create a bunch (in this case 4) of local replica systems